 Happily settled in Guernsey; married; four teenaged kids; run my own small financial services business; overall fairly content!

 I'm living in Oman and working in oil and gas exploration and production company called PDO.
 I head the company's logistics operations in the oil fields.

-Has moved to the south of France, opening up a boutique chambres d'hôtes (www.mezemaison.com ) just a few minutes’ walk from the beach.
-He is offering a 15% discount to all current and former UEA students and staff.
+I moved to the south of France, opening up a boutique chambres d'hôtes just a few minutes’ walk from the beach.
+I am offering a 15% discount to all current and former UEA students and staff.

 Currently working as a buyer at Northampton General Hospital, I have just experienced the most stressful three months of my working life during the Covid-19 crisis.
 At 61, I am getting nearer and nearer to retirement, of course.
 I am also a Reader in the Church of England, serving at Holy Trinity, Rothwell and the surrounding villages.
 I am married to Kim and we live in Northamptonshire.
 I would love to hear from fellow students who remember me from my time at UEA,not least because I remember those years as some of the best of my life.
 Everyone was so kind and friendly.
 They were great times.

 Part- time primary school teacher, professional artist.